 Upon successful completion of the qualification assessment, Learners will be awarded an Ofqual national Level 3 Award in England.
 Age restrictions Learners must be a minimum of 18 years of age upon course commencement.

-Course numbers A maximum of 12 learners can be accommodated on this course
+Course numbers a minimum of 4 and a maximum of 8 learners can be accommodated on this course